un4uthorized/sculptor/README.md

 ## Installation

-Sculptor is available as an [npm package](https://www.npmjs.com/package/sculptor).
+Sculptor is available as an [npm package]

 ```bash